Bernie-2016/ground-control/README.md

 `npm run seed`

+The seed script will create an admin user with e-mail address `admin@localhost.com` and password `admin`.
+Login with those credentials when you first go to `localhost:3000` and then check out `localhost:3000/admin`.

 ### Windows

 The best way to run everything on Windows is probably to try to get Docker working on Windows and use the Linux installation instructions.